LiyaoTang/My-Notes/Networks/Networks.md

   - Focus

     - Deliver associated content
-    - Linking related content on the web, instead of fetching everything to local
+    - Linking semantic related content on the web, instead of fetching everything to local
-    - Light weight (initially designed) - used with UDP as transport layer sometimes
+    - Light weight (initially designed) - used with UDP together as a transport layer sometimes

   - URI vs. URL: